AsareelDadiouari/PolyBird-Android/README.md

 Polybird is a mobile application developed in team for monitoring the presence and/or migration of birds through user reports.

-Tasks realized in the application:
+Tasks you can do with this application:

 <ul>
   <li>Identification of a bird species by an individual</li>